my-clones/agents-course/notes/s1_l5_agents_steps.md

 ### Action:

-> Enabling the Agent to Engage with Its Environment
+> Enabling the Agent to Engage (interact) with Its Environment

 #### Types of Agent Actions
 There are multiple types of Agents that take actions differently: